Black Friday payment strategies guide

 Offering a guest checkout option allows customers to complete their purchases without the need to create an account.
 Many customers, especially new ones, may be discouraged by the requirement to register before purchasing.
 By allowing guest checkouts, merchants can remove this barrier, making it easier for customers to complete their purchases and reducing cart abandonment rates.
 After the purchase, you can invite them to sign up, turning one-time buyers into potential loyal customers.

-Moreover, 48% of consumers plan to shop on their mobile devices in the Black Friday 2024 season.
+Moreover, mobile devices drove 70% of Cyber Week orders in 2024.
 Therefore, it’s essential to ensure a smooth and fast payment experience on mobile devices.
 Mobile optimisation means adapting the checkout flow for smaller screens, ensuring that buttons are accessible and minimising the number of required fields.
 A mobile-friendly payment process can improve the customer experience, reduce frustration, and capture sales from on-the-go shoppers.

 For brick-and-mortar store payments, mobile POS systems empower sales associates to move the terminal around the store and process transactions on the move, significantly reducing queue times and allowing a more personalised checkout experience.
 These handheld devices are especially helpful on Black Friday, as they enable staff to assist customers directly on the sales floor, streamlining the payment process and increasing checkout efficiency.